-Latest Update Jonathan Lucroy went 2-for-4 with two doubles, RBI, and two runs scored in the Brewers win on Tuesday night.
-Wed Aug, 20, 12:12 AM
+Latest Update Jonathan Lucroy went 3-for-4 with two RBI and a walk in the Brewers win over the Reds on Sunday.
+Sun Sep, 14, 06:26 PM

 Has growing home-run power and plenty of plate discipline.
 Doesn't strike out a lot.
 Also displays the leadership required to call a good game from behind the dish.
 Can even steal a base.